cameronshinn/tiny-tpu/README.md

 ### Current Status

 The TPU currently doesn't have all of the hardware validated, but is close to having a complete instruction decoder for an instruction set, as well as functional accumulator tables for large matrix multiplication.
-Right now it can only do up to 16x16 matrix multiplication.
+Right now it can only do up to 16x16 matrix multiplication on the `synthesis` branch.

 ### Synthesizing and Programming onto an FPGA